 Financial aid disbursements in the FSEOG Program are scheduled at the beginning of each semester, provided that all paperwork has been submitted and is complete.
 A student generally receives one half of his scheduled award during the first semester and the second half during the second semester.
 Students who complete their paperwork during the second semester may be paid retroactively for the first semester.
-However, students should keep in mind the strong likelihood that all FSEOG funds will have been allocated by that time.
+However, students should keep in mind the strong likelihood that there may be limited FSEOG funds available by that time.
+FSEOG must be packaged while the student is enrolled.

 Payments from the FSEOG program will be made by credit to the student's tuition account.
 Generally, the funds are matched 25% non-federal funds to 75% federal funds.
-However, if in a particular academic year the institution is granted a waiver of the institutional share requirement, the institution may choose not to provide the institutional match.
-Students will be informed of the expected amounts of these payments, and may inspect their tuition records during regular hours at the business office.
+However, if in a particular academic year, the institution is granted a waiver of the institutional share requirement, the institution may choose not to provide the institutional match.
+Students will be informed of the expected amounts of these payments and may inspect their tuition records during regular hours at the business office.